ZichaoHuang/TransE/README.md

 | :-----------: | :--------------: | :-------------: | :----------------: |
 | 161 | 56 | 48.9 | 76.0% |

-The above results are obtained by evaluation on the test set after 500 epoch of training.
+The above results are obtained by evaluation on the test set after 500 epochs of training.

 Download the FB15k dataset from [this repo](https://github.com/thunlp/KB2E).